AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-05-31-premature-optimization-code-first-optimize-later.md

 ### What Is Big-O Notation?

+{% aside %}
-> Note: There's some math theory up ahead.
+  **Note**: There's some math theory up ahead.
 I've tried to keep things as short and simple as possible.
 Feel free to skip this section if you're already familiar with Big-O.
+{% endaside %}

 **Big-O analysis** approximates the worst-case performance of an algorithm, in terms of runtime (CPU) or space (RAM) complexity.
 These two computational resources are competing in an endless tug of war: If you make an algorithm faster in terms of time complexity, you'll likely need to rely on auxiliary data structures that may increase its memory usage.